ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 avalanche subnet create testsubnet
 ```

-This will start a series of prompts to customize your EVM subnet to your needs.
+This will start a series of prompts to customize your EVM Subnet to your needs.
 Most prompts have some validation to reduce issues due to invalid input.
 The first prompt asks for the type of the virtual machine (see [Virtual Machine](#Virtual-Machine)).

 ```bash